Jada (group): Recent

 In 2010, Jada performed at the National Association for Campus Activities (NACA) in the northeast convention in Philadelphia and in the west convention in Los Angeles.
 Their song "This Party's on Fire" recently played on the Top 40 radio station, KISS 108 Boston.
 Jada also sang the national anthem for various sporting events, such as the 2010 NBA Playoffs for the Boston Celtics first playoff game at the TD Garden, and at the HBO Welterweight Boxing Championship at Madison Square Garden in New York.
 Jada also performed at the Boston Nightlife Awards and the annual Faneuil Hall Tree Lighting Ceremony.

 Jada's "American Cowboy" aired on the Fox sitcom, House on Monday, April 27, 2010.
 Jada also performed at the nationally televised wedding of Cynthia Bailey and Peter Thomas of the Bravo TV show Real Housewives of Atlanta in season 3.

 In 2011, Jada was celebrity judges at the Hard Rock Cafe Battle of the Bands representing the non-profit organization, Music Drives Us Foundation, led by Ernie Boch Jr.

 In May 2011, Jada performed at the 2011 New England Urban Music Awards.

 In June 2011, Jada performed live on television for Fox Providence's "The Rhode Show".

 In October 2011, Jada launched a new single and music video for their new song "This Party's on Fire".

 In January 2012, Jada launched a five-song EP called Supersonique, with the songs "Supersonique, This Party's on Fire", "Mercy Killing", "Can't Let Go", "Goodbye", a remix of "This Party's on Fire", a remix of "Mercy Killing".

 In November 2012, Jada released the song "Stop My Heart" on Jay Dabhi's The WeekEND album as part of Soltrenz Records/ Strictly Rhythm.

-Jacyn now sings in the Salem, Massachusetts-based rock duo Venus Mars Project.
+Jacyn currently performs throughout New England in several bands on the Wilson Stevens Agency, produces Muse: A Salute to Divas, and is a featured vocalist with notable orchestras like Boston Pops, New England Philharmonic, Merrimack Valley Symphony, Hillyer Festival Orchestra and more.

 April is now recording her EP "Electric Love" and is set to debut at the House of Blues in Los Angeles April 17, 2015.
 She released her single "Believe" on March 6, 2015, to iTunes.
 April released her first album "Electric Love" to iTunes and several other music outlets on March 5, 2017.
 April now sings with Northeastern Country Band Sage and Whiskey.